Reasno/blog/content/posts/when-do-we-need-php.md

 * Opensource templates for PHP are all over the place.
 * Very few traps you can go in.

 In short, use PHP, when the development velocity weights more than future maintainability.
 And this is a compliment.
-You do know nine out of ten start-ups failed, don't you?
+You do know nine out of ten start-ups failed in the first year, don't you?